Career Outfitters service

 Career Outfitters Closet

-Career Outfitters provides students with free clothing appropriate for career fairs, networking opportunities, and interviews.
-Career Outfitters is now an appointment-based service (replacing our past annual shopping events).
+Career Outfitters provides students with free, donated clothing appropriate for career fairs, networking opportunities, and interviews.
+Career Outfitters is an appointment-based service (to replace pre-pandemic annual shopping events).
 Currently-enrolled students may schedule an appointment to shop the clothing closet in Smith Career Center, where you will have 1:1 assistance with fit, size, and style.
 The appointment-based approach means no waiting in long lines, more flexibility, and increased access to obtain clothing throughout the year.

 - Arrive on time because another student might have an appointment immediately following yours.